4.22 Provisions

 37.1.
 Introduction and risk management structure

-HUDCO has effective Assets and Liabilities Management system.
-ALCO reviews the risks relating to Assets and Liabilities and ensures management of mismatches through liquidity gap analysis, interest rate sensitivity analysis as per NHB guidelines.
+Assets and Liabilities Management Committee (ALCO) reviews the liquidity and market risks and ensures management of mismatches through liquidity gap analysis, interest rate sensitivity analysis as per RBI guidelines.
 It is ensured that the ALM risks, if any, are managed within the permissible limits.

 37.2.
 Credit Risk